top of page

 Braceros: An Excerpt of Stories from Home.
 Choreography created in loving memory of created in loving memory of my father Juan "Johnny" Montoya.
 Produced by Safos Dance Theatre and Urban Bush Women, 2018.

-20: An Excerpt of Stories from Home.
-Site adaptive choreography designed for performance in spaces without fourth walls.
+20: A site adaptive choreography designed for performance in spaces without fourth walls.
 Produced by Safos Dance Theatre, 2018.

-Decolonial Epistemologies Dance Lab Showing #1: Time, Space, Roots.
-A collaboration across space and time with Fabiola Torralba and Mireya Guerra, 2017.
+Time, Space, Roots.
+A Decolonial Epistemologies Dance Lab Showing and collaboration across space and time with Fabiola Torralba and Mireya Guerra, 2017.

 Digna.
 Movement for a play produced by Digna Theater, 2017.